EncinasBartos/TBarrier/README.md

 ## How to Use this Book

-- Run the code using the Jupyter notebooks available in this repository's [notebooks](TBarrier) directory.
+- Run the code using the Jupyter notebooks available in this repository's [TBarrier](TBarrier) directory.

 ## About